marie678/Projet-Mise-en-prod-3A/README_new_features.md

 - The quality of the code was improved and tested (imports in order, pep8 coding conventions, typing, ...).

 - More functions were created and put in a unique structured folder.
-Rather than having them in a unique script we created 2 folders and 6 scripts with different functionality for more visibility.
+Rather than having them in a unique script we created 3 folders and 11 scripts with different functionality for more visibility.

-- Load/create the preprocessed dataset when the app is opened for the first time.
+- Load/create the preprocessed dataset when the app is opened for the first time only.

-- External parametrizaion with YAML file: the dataframes related parameters (columns to keep or format, file names) and s3 connexion parameters were externalized.
+- External parametrization with YAML file: the dataframes related parameters (columns to keep or format, file names) and s3 connexion parameters were externalized.

 ## Application